Chapter 11:

 Gliding forward Sahaela raised a hand and gently touched Midori’s burnt palm, it was cool but prickled from the pain.
 “I can help with that darling.”

 Waving her hand slowly a sphere of water formed around Midori’s hand and she watched in absolute amazement as the skin on her hand began to heal.
-The burn flaked away revealing fresh, soft skin underneath and in less than ten seconds it had vanished entirely.
+Slowly the burned skin began to flake away as soft, new skin was exposed underneath, it was like watching the healing process in extreme speed.
+After a few several the burn had vanished entirely.

 Now that she was standing close with all illusions dispersed Midori could see how beautiful the ghost she had saved was.
-She was older than before with time etching subtle creases in her face that just made her look more distinguished. her hair was a muted brown threaded with silver threaded throughout and she wore it in a loose braid that fell over one of her shoulders.
-Her eyes, still that sparkling watercolour brown, retained all the kindness and wonder from before.
+She was older than before with time etching subtle creases in her face that just made her look more distinguished. her hair was a muted brown threaded with silver throughout and she wore it in a single loose braid while spilled over one of her shoulders.
+Her eyes, still that sparkling hazel, retained all the kindness and wonder from before.

 “You sweet talker,” she said playfully before doing a very slight bow to Rune and the soldiers.
-“Pleased to meet you, you can call me Sahaela.”
+“Pleased to meet you, you may call me Sahaela.”

 The soldiers threw themselves at her feet sobbing all shouting over one another begging for forgiveness, pleading their undying loyalty and love for her and her teachings of the ‘Love House.’